moeinhe83/Port-scanner/README.md

-This Script Is A Port Scanner
+This Python Script Is A Port Scanner

 Name Project ===> Port Scanner

 Programming language ===> Python

 Important ===> Run This Script On Linux [Ubuntu Or Kali]

 Required packages For Python